A Solution-Focused Approach for Children and Parents.

 She’s 4 years old and running our family.
 I don’t even want to leave the house anymore—it’s so embarrassing when people stare at us.
 Nothing we’ve tried has worked, and now she’s even started hitting me.
 I’m afraid she’ll begin having meltdowns at school.

-Out of nowhere, he threw himself on the ground, screaming that the milk was gross.
+Out of nowhere, he was screaming that the milk was gross.
 I tried to explain that it was the same milk, just a different brand, but he wouldn’t stop.
 It didn’t make any sense.
 Then, he threw the bowl on the floor, and everything was a mess.
 I was so angry and ended up yelling at him to clean it up.
 I could understand if this happened occasionally, but he explodes over little things several times a week.
 Later, he apologizes, and I believe he means it, but I still feel guilty for getting so angry.
 It’s exhausting.

 If this sounds familiar, you’re not alone.